pursuit-curriculum/unit-full-stack-web-development/intro-to-sql/lesson-notes/README.md

 ### Sorting

-It's essential not to rely on the order you put things in the database as a form of sorting.
-When you need to sort your data, do so with specific SQL commands.
+If you want to sort your data you should rely on `ORDER BY` and not the order you think the rows are in.
+Why?

 ```sql
 -- select all rows from the houses table, order by name alphabetically